How to Get the Best Deal on a New Car

 The more comprehensive your vehicle search, the better your chances for finding a great deal.
 Expand your search radius as far as it is feasibly possible.
 At the very least, you should schedule appointments with a few local dealerships to test drive vehicles, and never say yes to the first one you see.

 When it comes to sealing the deal, the most important thing you can do in advance is to learn how to talk down a car dealer.
 To get the best deal, all the preparation in the world won’t help if you can’t maintain confident negotiating skills once it comes time to close.
 Just say no to additional extras, and learn in advance what feels you should expect to pay at the dealership.

 Learn Which Fees are Real and Which are a Trick

 Sales tax?
+Depending on the state of purchase, legit.
+Registration fee?
 Legit.
-Registration fee?
-Likewise.
 Documentation fees?
 Vary by state, and you should know what is average for your area by preparing in advance.
 Delivery charge from the factory?
 Probably fine, but make sure you’re not getting double-charged.

 When in Doubt, Bring a Friend

 If you know you have trouble staying confident in negotiations, bring along someone who does – or someone who can reassure you and act as a calming presence.
 It will change the dynamic of the talks and swing things in your favor.
 Using every strategy available to you will make the process easier and more likely land you a great deal.